 # Configuration

-On the first run, a config file will be created in your config directory, typically it is at`~/.config/waypaper/config.ini` Here is a typical config:
+On the first run, a config file will be created in your config directory, typically at `~/.config/waypaper/config.ini`.
+Here is a typical config:

 ```